 Fixed assets are resources that generate economic benefit for a business over a long duration, often across several accounting periods.
-Fixed assets are thus initially capitalized and subsequently a part of its cost is expensed out in each accounting period.
-This is also in line with the ‘matching concept’ in accounts which provides that expenses are to be charged in the books in the same accounting period in which the revenues they help generate are recorded
+Fixed assets are thus initially capitalized and subsequently a part of their cost is expensed out in each accounting period.
+This is also in line with the matching concept in accounts which provides that expenses are to be charged in the books in the same accounting period in which the revenues they help generate are recorded.

 Definitions and explanations

 Depreciation is the reduction in value of a tangible asset on account of wear and tear that occurs during the course of its use.
 It is an allocation of the cost of the tangible asset across its useful life.
 Depreciation is charged on tangible assets such as plant and machinery, vehicles, furniture and fittings, office equipment etc.

 The amount of depreciation to be charged is determined with reference to the useful life of an asset.
 For example, a vehicle used in the business may be expected to have a useful life of say 5 years, whereas large scale plant and machinery on the other hand may be expected to have a useful life of 10 years or more.